nicolardi/open_blog/src/blog/1-require-json-file.md

 There are a lot of examples of sources which include the .json package file

-On example is in the generated source code of the vuepress project which is the software I create this blog.
+An example is in the generated source code of the vuepress project which is the software I create for this blog.

 Let's dive into the code then!